Where are the best places for mirrors in your house?

 16. Bagua Mirrors Should NOT Be Placed Indoors

-Let me repeat: Bagua mirrors should be placed outdoors only.
+Bagua mirrors should be placed outdoors only.
 The Bagua Mirrors are powerful, and almost all experts agree that it shouldn’t be placed inside your home (except for extremely unique circumstances).
 The most common place for Bagua mirrors is right above the front door.
+To learn more about this, refer to this guide on using bagua mirrors.

 Objects that have reflective textures can also be treated like mirrors.
-These objects include metallic objects, fish tanks and aquariums, and glass surface of old-school tube televisions.
+These objects include metallic objects, fish tanks and aquariums, and glass surface of televisions.

 That is why some experts say that televisions are not suitable for the bedroom.
 In addition to its EMF that can impact our sleep, it has the effect of mirror facing the bed, which is a big NO in Feng Shui.